 Some services can help you overcome or lessen your disability; others can directly help you prepare for a career.
 The services you receive will be arranged to meet your individual needs.
 Not everyone will need every service.

-Vocational Counseling Services are offered to assist you in finding ways to better help yourself throughout the rehabilitation program from the first meeting with your counselor to you starting and maintaining a career.
-Vocational counseling services help you to better understand your potential, rely on your abilities, set realistic vocational goals, change them when necessary, develop successful work habits and begin a satisfying career.
+Vocational Counseling Services are offered to assist you in finding ways to better help yourself throughout the rehabilitation program, from the first meeting with your counselor to starting and maintaining a career.
+Vocational counseling services allow you to better understand your potential, rely on your abilities, set realistic vocational goals, change them when necessary, develop successful work habits and begin a satisfying career.

-Vocational Evaluation includes testing such as aptitude, interest, general ability, academic exams, work tolerance and “hands-on” job experience used to understand your vocational potential.
+Vocational Evaluation includes testing such as aptitude, interest, general ability, academic exams, work tolerance, and “hands-on” job experience to understand your vocational potential.

-Training Services include education to prepare you for a job, including, but not limited to, basic academic, vocational/ technical, college, on-the-job, independent living skills, and personal and work adjustment training.
-It may be necessary for you to leave home to get the training you want and need.
+Training Services include education to prepare you for a job, including, but not limited to, basic academic, vocational/technical, college, on-the-job, independent living skills, and personal and work adjustment training.
+You may need to leave home to get the training you want and need.

-Placement Services include vocational counseling, job-seeking programs, job clubs and job development used to increase your ability to obtain a job.
-You will receive ideas, practice and advice on finding job leads, filling out applications, getting interviews for a job and how to interview.
+Placement Services include vocational counseling, job-seeking programs, job clubs, and job development to increase your ability to obtain a job.
+You will receive ideas, practice, and advice on finding job leads, filling out applications, getting interviews for a job, and how to interview.
 Your counselor may also give you job leads or explain to employers about tax credits they can receive when hiring you.
 The more contacts with employers you make, the better your chances are of starting your career.

-personal care assistance provided to help you with your daily needs in order to enable you to participate in a vocational rehabilitation program;
+- personal care assistance is provided to help you with your daily needs to enable you to participate in a vocational rehabilitation program;

-job site modifications that will enable you to obtain and maintain a job;
+- job site modifications that will allow you to obtain and maintain a job;